 RESEARCH ON EATING DISORDERS

-This programme of work has led to the development of the three most effective treatments for adults with eating disorders.
+I founded the Centre for Research on Eating Disorders at Oxford (CREDO).
+Its work has led to the development of the three most effective treatments for adults with eating disorders.

 The first is a cognitive behavioural treatment for bulimia nervosa (Fairburn, 1981), a disorder that was originally described as "intractable".
 This treatment has been extensively studied and was the first psychological treatment ever to be endorsed by NICE (NICE, 2004; 2017).